 On par, Avery’s friend lit up pink and fidgeted on her feet.

-“Be nice.”
-Leela admonished with no real force behind her words.
+“Be nice,” Leela admonished with no real force behind her words.

 “Sweetheart, I’m always nice.”
 Smirk growing, he pressed open palms against his chest as a sign of innocence.

 Sensing the situation grow awkward fast, Avery backed to the very edge of the sidewalk.
-Nathanial absorbed the extra space in seconds and posted himself between the girls.
+Nathan absorbed the extra space in seconds and posted himself between the girls.
 His eyes never once left Leela even though he spoke more than loud enough for both of them to hear.
-Avery didn’t know which bothered her more, Nathanial’s interest in her friend or his point to make a show of it.
+Avery didn’t know which bothered her more, Nathan’s interest in her friend or his point to make a show of it.
 She twitched in spot, mind rolling over potential ideas to force Leela out of the situation.
 The only one she could come up with would involve dragging, kicking, and screaming.